isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 In this episode, we make an unusual version of nasi lemak using a recipe from 1953.
 The recipe comes from book by Siti Radhiah, an early female Malay cookbook author.
 Is it really *nasi lemak* if it doesn’t use pandan?
 Join librarian and food researcher Toffa Abdul Wahed as we find out!

 #### **Recipes**
+These recipes were originally published in Jawi in *Memilih Selera* (Choosing Tastes; 1953), and Toffa has translated them into English.

 #### **Related Articles**